Analyzing Electric Motor Temperatures with ASAM ODS#

 Establish session#

 The ODS HTTP API is a session based API.
-The session ID is called conI in the ODS documentation.
+The session ID is called con_i in the ODS documentation.
 The ASAM ODSBox uses con_i as API object representing the session.
 Close this session to release the connection license.
 Otherwise the session will be auto closed after 30 minutes of inactivity.

-conI = ConI(url='http://79.140.180.128:10032/api', auth=('Demo','mdm'))
+con_i = ConI(url='http://79.140.180.128:10032/api', auth=('Demo','mdm'))

 Import Libs#